Last updated on April 5, 2023

 If you play a flash creature during the attack phase before blockers are assigned, then yes, you can block with it.
 If you try to play it while declaring blockers, though, the spell resolves after blockers are declared so you won’t be able to block with the flash creature.

 Yes, you can counter flash spells and abilities.
 Unless the card says this otherwise, of course, like Chromium, the Mutable.

 Even though the flash mechanic is prevalent in pretty much every format, the card Flash is actually banned in Commander.
 This is because it paired exceptionally well with Protean Hulk, and getting to set up a 2-card kill combo is easier than you may think in Commander thanks to the format’s powerful tutors.

 The ban from the Commander rules committee came right after Thassa's Oracle was printed in January 2020.
 Setting up a combo with Protean Hulk was extremely easy, and many competitive-minded players suggested this change.

 I want to dedicate a quick moment to cards that had a significant impact on my play experience even though they may not be as popular or powerful as the other flash cards in the top ten.

-First up is Thieves’ Guild Enforcer, one of the few cards with flash that impacted me after almost a five-year break from competitive Magic.
-Rogues were a powerhouse in the latest Standard format and a massive part of it was because of this guy.
+First up is Thieves' Guild Enforcer, one of the few cards with flash that impacted me after almost a five-year break from competitive Magic.
+Rogues were a powerhouse in Standard at one point and a massive part of it was because of this guy.